Skip To Main Content

 After completing this course, attendees will be able to:

-• Identify the weaknesses of valuation reports in the litigation environment
+• Identify the legal and professional standards that govern expert valuation reports in litigation

 What You Will Cover